tomstasz/snack_puzzle_ver2/README.md

 Planned implementations:
 - Additional notification when recipe was just generated
 - Unification of some similar measures
-- Searching by time nedded for every recipe
 - Show recipes categorized by specific meal type